 The rapid economic growth and increasing cultural influence of Asian countries have made Asian Studies an area of increasing interest for students and scholars around the world.
-Tulane's Asian Studies program aims to equip students with an understanding of the languages, cultures and peoples of Asia through study and collaboration with our growing faculty, who are engaged in world-class research in anthropology, cultural, cinematic, and literary studies, history, linguistics, sociology, and other fields.
-Our program focuses primarily on China, Japan, and Vietnam; in particular, we are proud to draw upon the strengths of our local New Orleans community in our support of the study of Vietnamese language and culture.
+Tulane's Asian Studies program aims to equip students with an understanding of the languages, cultures and peoples of Asia through study and collaboration with our growing faculty, who are engaged in world-class research in anthropology, cultural, cinematic, and literary studies, history, linguistics, sociology, political science, and other fields.
+Our program focuses primarily on China, Japan, and Vietnam; in particular, we are proud to draw upon the strengths of our local New Orleans community in our support of the study of Vietnamese culture.

 Read our Mission Statement.

 Currently we offer a Coordinate Major in Asian Studies, the requirements of which are two courses in an Asian language (students who demonstrate proficiency in an Asian language may substitute other Asian Studies courses) and seven additional courses within Asian Studies of either three or four credits.

 Students matriculating in 2014 and later can pursue a stand-alone Asian Studies major.

 The Asian Studies program organizes and promotes Asia-related events throughout the school year.
 Students and community members can obtain more information about these events by contacting the Director of Asian Studies and visiting the website of the Confucius Institute (http://tulane.edu/liberal-arts/confucius).

 Tulane students organize weekly Chinese and Japanese conversation practice clubs, open to anyone interested in maintaining or supplementing their language studies.
 Chinese Tutor Program coordinator: Huimin Xie (email@example.com).
 Kaiwa Club coordinator: Saeko Yatsuka-Jensen (firstname.lastname@example.org).